ONE-CLICK CASHFLOW Analysis TOOLKIT

 How to Calculate Your Investment Property Holding Costs: A Step-by-Step Guide

 If you've ever been shocked by how much your investment property actually costs you each week, you're not alone.
-Most investors discover their true holding costs after they buy—when it's too late to change their mind.
-This guide walks you through calculating your real holding costs before you commit, using PropMax's investment property calculator.
-No surprises, no BS—just the actual numbers you need to make smart decisions.
+This guide walks you through calculating your real holding costs before you commit.

 Step 1: Property Basics & Growth Assumptions